-“We certainly keep brewing our flagship beers that customers love, and mix it up with seasonal brews to keep local folks aware of and appreciating a wide range of craft beers.
+“We certainly keep brewing our flagship beers that customers love and mix it up with seasonal brews to keep local folks aware of and appreciating a wide range of craft beers.
 And once a year, after the Haines Beer Festival in May, all the visiting Alaska brewers gather at the brewery after all the festivities to party themselves and collaborate on ‘I’ll Have Another’.
 Folks throw out their ideas, someone writes it down on a paper plate, napkin, cardboard, or whatever is handy.
 The recipe is general, with a few key ingredients and target specs.
-Then before the next festival, each brewery brews this beer on their own systems.
-Some years everyone’s brews turn out very similar, and sometimes the taste is wide ranging.
+Then before the next festival, each brewery brews this beer on its own systems.
+Some years everyone’s brews turn out very similar, and sometimes the taste is wide-ranging.

 “One year the recipe required a locally-brewed coffee, one year roasted pecans, and this year’s recipe requires an alder-smoked malt.
 No matter the brew, it’s always ‘I’ll Have Another’ to be tasted at next year’s Haines Festival.
 Besides the fun of collaborating with our Alaska brew buddies after a day of beer tasting, the challenge has inspired new beers for our brewery.
 We’ve liked some so much that we’ve brewed them again and again with new names and our own tweaks on the recipe.”

 And their most popular beers?
 “Captain Cook’s Spruce Tip Ale with locally picked springtime spruce tips which bring a subtle raspberry-like finish.
 Black Fang, an imperial stout, rich in chocolate and coffee flavours, with a hint of liquorice on the finish.”